 Tobacco Cessation Services

-CAREAssist clients who use tobacco are eligible for a variety of resources to help them quit or reduce their use.
-Read more on this Factsheet.
+CAREAssist clients who use tobacco are eligible for a variety of free resources to help them quit or reduce their use.

-A current CAREAssist program formulary is available for download.
+Download the current CAREAssist program formulary.
 CAREAssist will pay a co-pay for almost any medication prescribed by a doctor as long as it is covered by insurance.
 Should a prescription not be covered by insurance, CAREAssist will pay full cost if it is on the CAREAssist formulary.

-provides a brief overview of the CAREAssist program, and includes information about eligibilty, program services and client responsibilities.
-The module includes recorded audio so headsets are recommended to avoid disrupting anyone around you.
+The CAREAssist overview provides a brief overview of the CAREAssist program, and includes information about eligibilty, program services and client responsibilities.
+The module includes recorded audio so headsets are recommended.
 It is approximately 13 minutes in running time.

 - Ramsell is the Pharmacy Benefits Manager for CAREAssist.
 Ramsell coordinates pharmacy distribution and payment for most CAREAssist clients.